 It is very important that all chemicals used at Walla Walla University be stored properly in order to reduce the risk of accidents.
 Keep the following points in mind:

-4. Proper storage: Containers of incompatable chemicals, such as flammables and oxidizers, must be stored separately.
-Mixing incompatable chemicals accidentally can cause dangerous results, such as toxic gasses, fire, or explosions.
+Containers of incompatible chemicals, such as flammables and oxidizers, must be stored separately.
+Mixing incompatible chemicals accidentally can cause dangerous results, such as toxic gasses, fire, or explosions.

 More information is available in the Chemical Hygiene Plan.